fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 This artifact was just an aggregator of _some_ of the Kubernetes model artifacts and had no specific purpose.
 It is no longer published, the `io.fabric8:kubernetes-client-api` or `io.fabric8:kubernetes-openshift-uberjar` artifacts should be used instead.

+### Moved packages <a href="#model-changes-moved-packages" id="model-changes-moved-packages"/>

+Some of the types and packages have been moved to more suiting modules and package names.

 ### Service Catalog removed (operator.openshift.io) <a href="#service-catalog-removed" id="service-catalog-removed"/>

 The operator.openshift.io APIs have been deprecated since OpenShift 4.1.